dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_ads.md

    -  `customer_id` in Google Ads is a unique three-part number (formatted as XXX-XXX-XXXX) that identifies and helps manage individual Google Ads accounts.
 It is used for API access and account operations, and is visible in the top right corner of your Google Ads dashboard.
-   - `impersonated_email` allows secure use of the Google Ads API with a service account, using a specific user's permissions within the Ads platform.
+   - `impersonated_email` is the email address of the user whose identity the service account will impersonate.

 1. Next, for service account authentication: